Mythaman/Web-Browser-Password-Grabber/README.md

 Note:

+Make sure to change all of the email placeholders to your email credentials or it will not work!

+Feel free to toy around with the delay times as this might be too fast for some slow computers

 This payload will only work IF:
   * The pc is running on windows 10
   * Windows Defender is disabled